Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: ATMOSPHERE

 We explore the model parameter space in search of the best-fitting models for a given data set.
-The model parameterization is described by \citet{MadhusudhanSeager2009,MadhusudhanSeager2010}.
+The model parameterization is described by \citet{MadhusudhanSeager2009,MadhusudhanSeager2010, Madhusudhan2012}.
 The sources of opacity in the model include molecular absorption due to H\sb{2}O, CO, CH\sb{4}, CO\sb{2}, TiO, and VO, and collision-induced absorption (CIA) due to H\sb{2}-H\sb{2}.
-Our molecular line lists are obtained from \citet{Freedman08}, Freedman (personal communication, 2009), \citet{Rothman2005-HITRAN, KarkoschkaTomasko2010}, and Karkoschka (personal communication, 2011).
+Our molecular line lists are obtained from \citet{Freedman08}, R. S. Freedman (2009, private communication), \citet{Rothman2005-HITRAN, KarkoschkaTomasko2010}, and E. Karkoschka (2011, private communication).
 Our CIA opacities are obtained from \citet{Borysow1997} and \citet{Borysow2002}.
 We explore the model parameter space using a MCMC scheme, as described by \citet{MadhusudhanSeager2010}.
-However, since the number of model parameters (\math{N} = 10) exceed the number of data points (\math{N\sb{data}} = 3), our goal is not to find a unique fit to the data but, primarily, to rule out regions of model phase space that are excluded by the data.
+However, since the number of model parameters (\math{n} = 10) exceed the number of data points (\math{N\sb{\rm{data}}} = 3), our goal is not to find a unique fit to the data but, primarily, to identify regions of model phase space that the data exclude.
 In order to compute the model planet-star flux ratios to match with the data, we divide the planetary spectrum by a Kurucz model of the stellar spectrum derived from \citet{Castelli2004}.
 Our models allow constraints on the temperature structure, molecular mixing ratios, and a joint constraint on the albedo and day-night redistribution.